datagirlangie/Angela-data-analytics-portfolio/README.md

 # About Me
 - Data Analytics student currently a senior with 6 credits left (SNHU)
 - Minor in Marketing
-- Interested in marketing analytics and customer behavior
+- Interested in marketing analytics and financial analytics and customer behavior
 - Goal: Data Analyst or any Marketing role

 # Skills